spotfiresoftware/tibco-streaming-samples/web/adminwebservice/src/site/markdown/index.md

 ## Start the EventFlow fragment sample

 In this sample, since the aim is demonstrating how to use administration web service, we have a blank sbapp, which is not related with our demo.
-After Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, the **Administration web service** is automatically deployed on the node web server.
+After Use the **Run As -> EventFlow Fragment** menu option to run in Spotfire StreamBase Studio&trade;, the **Administration web service** is automatically deployed on the node web server.
 Since we use **default-realm** in this sample, which does NOT require password when a connection originates from a trusted address, just enter computer username as the username, and no password is needed,
 ![RunFromStudio](images/studio.gif)

-<a name="building-this-sample-from-tibco-streambase-studio-trade-and-running-the-unit-test-cases"></a>
+<a name="building-this-sample-from-spotfire-streambase-studio-trade-and-running-the-unit-test-cases"></a>

-## Building this sample from TIBCO StreamBase Studio&trade; and running the unit test cases
+## Building this sample from Spotfire StreamBase Studio&trade; and running the unit test cases

-Use the **Run As -> EventFlow Fragment Unit Test** menu option to build from TIBCO StreamBase Studio&trade; :
+Use the **Run As -> EventFlow Fragment Unit Test** menu option to build from Spotfire StreamBase Studio&trade; :

 ![RunTestFromStudio](images/studiounit.gif)